Chilli Birds Eye 80G

 Most fresh chillies should look glossy and firm, but there are exceptions, like cherry hot chillies, which have a wrinkled appearance even when they're at their peak.
 But all chillies should be free of blemishes, so avoid any with soft patches or bruises.

 Choose your chilli according to the heat degree you want; for instance, Anaheim is mild, jalapeno is medium hot, and Scotch bonnet or bird's eye are both very fiery.

 Chilli powder is in fact a mix of dried chilli peppers plus other spices and salt, which comes in either mild or hot versions.
 For pure powdered chilli, choose cayenne.

 To remove the pith and seed from a fresh chilli, wash it, slice lengthways in two, then cut off the stalk.
 Using the tip of a knife, cut way the white pith and the harder white core, keeping the knife close to the surface of the flesh.
 Then scrape out the seeds and discard, before slicing or dicing the chilli, as required.
 As capsaicin irritates the skin, some people like to wear gloves to do this job.
 If not, scrub your hands thoroughly afterwards and remember not to touch your face or eyes - even if you've scrubbed well, it may well still burn.

-Get Fresh and Fruity Chilli Birds Eye 80G, Fresh Herbs & Ingredients and Class 1 - Netherlands
+Chilli Birds Eye 80Gfrom Get Fresh & Fruity Chilli Birds Eye 80G, Fresh Herbs & Ingredients, Class 1 - Netherlands